CatchMark Timber Trust – Consensus Indicates Potential 13.5% Upside

-CatchMark Timber Trust with ticker code (CTT) now have 4 analysts covering the stock.
+CatchMark Timber Trust with ticker code (CTT) have now 4 analysts covering the stock.
 The analyst consensus points to a rating of ‘Hold’.
-The range between the high target price and low target price is between 12.25 and 11.5 calculating the average target price we see 11.94.
-Now with the previous closing price of 10.52 this indicates there is a potential upside of 13.5%.
+The range between the high target price and low target price is between 12.25 and 11.5 with the average target price sitting at 11.94.
+Now with the previous closing price of 10.52 this would imply there is a potential upside of 13.5%.
 The 50 day moving average now sits at 10.75 and the 200 day moving average is 9.19.
-The market capitalisation for the company is $511m.
-Company Website: 0
+The market cap for the company is $511m.
+You can visit the company’s website by visiting: 0

 The potential market cap would be $580m based on the market concensus.